Parapsychology Degrees — or a degree in Paranormal Studies — can open the door to many ghost hunting opportunities.

 Here are a few universities that — in the past — have offered related courses and degrees.

 Important: This list may not be current.
-Curricula change steadily.
+Curricula change steadily, sometimes from one semester to the next.

 Universities that may offer courses in paranormal studies and parapsychology degrees